jarlekramer/fmu_from_struct/README.md

 Version 2 is needed as version 3 is yet to be widely used.
 For instance, the [open simulation platform](https://opensimulationplatform.com/) is still based on version 2.
 Version 3 is expected to be adopted more and more in the near future.

+## Folder structure
+- "fmrs_model" contains the overal interface to the rust functionality.
+That is, traits and prelude imports.
+- "fmrs_model_derive" contain the actual derive macro
+- "examples" contain simple examples of how to use the macro
+- "fmrs_model_build_utils" contain (currently a single) python script(s) to take the result from cargo build and zip it with the right folder/file structure for the fmu standard.